ASD-at-GMF/disinfo-laundromat/README.md

 # The Disinformation Laundromat: An OSINT tool to expose mirror and proxy websites

+## Content Matching
+This capability, still under development, finds matches for content provided in a form accross the internet, flagging known disinformation sites

+## Domain Fingerprinting
-The Disinformation Laundromat uses a set of indicators extracted from a webapge to make claims about who owns a collection of websites.
+The Disinformation Laundromat - Domain Fingerprinting uses a set of indicators extracted from a webapge to provide evidence about who administers a website and how the website was made.

-## Tier 1: Conclusive
+### Tier 1: Conclusive
 These indicators detemine with a high level of probability that a collection of sites is owned by the same entity.
 - Shared domain name
 - IDs